VincentSit/ChinaMobilePhoneNumberRegex/CONTRIBUTING.md

 If you're unsure if we'll accept a new feature please open an issue requesting it and we can have a discussion before you code and submit a PR.

-If you update the regular expression, you must update its link.
+If you update the regular expression, you must update its link and the corresponding regular expression in [POSIX.md](/POSIX.md).

 If you change the list of test numbers for a regular expression, you must update the test numbers for all regular expressions to make sure they are consistent.
 This means you have to regenerate a new link for each regular expression and update it.